WorldView (+ GeoEye)

 - Once the payment is processed, we will provide your data to European Space Imaging for a compliance check (only first purchase).
 Once we get a confirmation (usually the next working day), we will send you a confirmation and you will be able to proceed with ordering the data.

 To order WorldView data, please use our Third Party Data Import API.
 Minimum individual order is 5 km2 and smaller orders are not possible.
 Furthermore, if your area of interest intersects with multiple WorldView scenes, then each intersection must be greater than 5 km2.
+Orders below 5.1 km2 are billed as 5 km2 to simplify splitting your available quota between multiple orders.

 SH uses the following settings when ordering WorldView data: